NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Vampire, Strigoi) Levitation.md

-Strigoi can cast [[Spells/Levitate|Levitate]] at will as a divine innate spell; when they do so, they appear to ascend or descend on a coiling mass of shadows.
+Strigoi can cast [[Levitate|Levitate]] at will as a divine innate spell; when they do so, they appear to ascend or descend on a coiling mass of shadows.

 *Source: Pathfinder Adventure: Shadows at Sundown* *OGL*